Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

 We introduce the process $(Y_N(t)){=}(Y_1^N(t),Y_2^N(t))$, solution of the SDE,

 with initial condition $(Y_1^N(0),Y_2^N(0)){=}(x_1^N,b)$.

 The process $(Y_N(t))$ behaves as $(X(t))$ except that its second coordinate cannot be $0$ because the associated transition is excluded.
-In state $(x,1)$ for $(X(t))$, if the Poisson process ${\cal P}_{X,1}$ ``rings'' in Relation~\eqref{SDECap}, the state becomes $(x{-}1,0)$.
-It stays in this state for a duration which is exponentially distributed with parameter $\kappa_0$ after which the state of $(X(t))$ is back to $(x,1)$.
-These time intervals during which $(X_2(t))$ is $0$ are, in some sense, ``wiped out'' to give $(Y_N(t))$.
-This can be expressed rigorously via a time change argument.
+In state $(x,1)$ for $(X(t))$, if a jump of the Poisson process ${\cal P}_{1}^Y$ occurs, the state becomes $(x{-}1,0)$, see Relation~\eqref{SDECap}.
+It stays in this state for a duration which is exponentially distributed with parameter $\kappa_0$.
+After that time the state of $(X(t))$ is back to $(x,1)$.
+These time intervals during which $(X_2(t))$ is $0$ are, in some sense, removed to give $(Y_N(t))$.
+This is expressed rigorously via a time change argument.
 See Chapter~6 of~\citet{KurtzEthier} for example.

-Now the strategy to obtain a scaling result for $(X^N_1(t)$ is of establishing a limit result for $(Y_N(t))$ and, with an appropriate change of timescale, express the process $(X^N_1(t))$ as a ``nice'' functional of $(Y_N(t))$.
+Now the strategy to obtain a scaling result for $(X^N_1(t)$ is of establishing a convergence result for $(Y_N(t))$ and, with an appropriate change of timescale, express the process $(X^N_1(t))$ as a ``nice'' functional of $(Y_N(t))$.
+This is the main motivation of the introduction of $(Y_N(t))$ which describes of the two regimes of this CRN.

 Define